 The University receives no money from the State of Illinois to support its parking program.
-This means that the money must be generated internally through parking permits, fines, meters and Parking Lot B, the lot next to Morris University Center.
+This means that the money must be generated internally through parking permits, fines, and meters.

 No, only those who bring vehicles to campus.
 This does, however, include the majority of faculty, staff and students.
 Many individuals take advantage of the shuttle service provided by Madison County Transit, ride bicycles, or carpool.

 Several places.
 Revenue is used to: 1) Keep the parking lot surfaces in good condition, including periodic crack filling, sealing and striping, 2) Maintain and pay the utilities on parking lot lighting, 3) Maintain and upgrade the network of emergency telephones, 4) Repair and replace parking meters, 5) Pay the salaries of individuals, such as the Parking Services staff and the parking service agents, who support the function, and 6) to make the required payments on revenue bonds which have been sold to fund some of our large projects.

 The easiest way is to go the Parking Services website and purchase a permit online.
 You may also go to the Parking Services office on the first floor of Rendleman Hall.

 Students are permitted to park in the "red or yellow permit" lots the week prior to and the first week of the academic term to give them ample opportunity to conduct necessary business.
 Students may also choose to pay to park in Lot B or at meters during that time.
 The "red or yellow" lots also have open parking during semester break periods when classes are not in session.